Directors

 Wendy Machin: the first woman elected to represent the National Party in NSW in 1985 became a junior minister in the Greiner government and went on to chair the unlisted mutual, NRMA, after its insurance division was floated as IAG.

-Terry Mackenroth: from Treasurer and planning minister in the Beattie government to a director of developer Devine Ltd.
+Terry Mackenroth: the late Treasurer and planning minister in the Beattie government served on the board of Brisbane-based property developer Devine Ltd, which was taken over by CIMIC Group in 2021.

-Peter Nixon: the former Federal Minister of Transport and Primary industry is a retired chairman of Southern Cross Broadcasting and also a former deputy chairman of Bob Ansett's failed Budget Corp.
+Peter Nixon: the former Federal Minister of Transport and Primary Industry was the first chair of Southern Cross Broadcasting in the 1990s and also a former deputy chairman of Bob Ansett's failed Budget Corp.

-Martin Pakula: spent 8 years in the Dan Andrews Cabinet holding portfolio such as Major Projects, Attorney General, Racing and Tourism and then retired at the 2022 election and went straight onto the board of travel agent Helloworld 4 days after the election.
+Martin Pakula: spent 8 years in the Dan Andrews Cabinet holding portfolio such as Major Projects, Attorney General, Racing and Tourism and then retired at the 2022 election and went straight onto the board of travel agent Helloworld 4 days after the election, as well as being appointed chair of the Australian Grand Prix Corporation.

-Andrew Peacock: his one public company dalliance with Gold Coast-based financial and property play MFS ended in disaster when it collapsed in 2008.
+Andrew Peacock: the late Fraser-era Foreign Minister and 1980s Opposition leader had one public company dalliance with Gold Coast-based financial and property play MFS, which ended in disaster when it collapsed in 2008.

 Mike Rann: the former South Australian Labor Premier had a tough time on two listed boards, medicinal marijuana outfit Health House and Spacetalk (the old MGM Wireless) where he faced down a director removal resolution from shareholders in 2022.
 As explained in this Rear Window column, both companies performed poorly for shareholders.